ttrine/filter_manager/README.md

     npm install
 ```

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

 Install the grunt command line interface (globally):
 ```js
     npm install -g grunt-cli
 ```

+##Notes on TenDo
+* TenDo tasks are executed via the [grunt-tendo](https://www.npmjs.com/package/grunt-tendo) npm package (which internally uses the [tendo](https://www.npmjs.com/package/tendo) npm package).
+The grunt-tendo task configurations are located in 'tasks\configure.tendo.js' and additional configuration values can be found 'build.config.js'.
+* To simplify running grunt tasks add your 1010data user name and password to the system environment.
+Please see [Setting Environment Variables](https://www2.1010data.com/documentationcenter/beta/TendoUsersGuide/index_frames.html).
+* An additional option is to add a 'TENDO_HOME' environment variable to the path of the TenDo executable.

 ## Quick usage examples:
 Before diving into any of the configs lets see some quick examples!: